Mohammed-Abdulwahab22/sorting-visualizer/README.md

 Visual Representation: The data elements are represented as bars on the screen, with color changes indicating comparisons, swaps, and sorted positions.

-Interactive Controls:
-Select the desired sorting algorithm from a menu.
-Adjust the size of the data array to visualize larger or smaller datasets.
-Generate different initial data distributions (e.g., random, pre-sorted, reverse-sorted) for testing purposes.
-Optionally, display additional information like number of comparisons and swaps during the sorting process.